-Heute habe ich Lindsay Williams aus Englisch, die hinter dem Blog „Lindsay does Languages“ steckt.
+Heute habe ich Lindsay Williams aus England, die hinter dem Blog „Lindsay does Languages“ steckt.

 Sie ist Sprachencoach für Spanisch und Französisch und kennt sich dementsprechend ausgezeichnet mit den Problemen von Sprachlernern aus.

 Im Interview teilt sie mit uns ihre Tipps für effektives Sprachenlernen und wie auch Du viel von einem Sprachencoach profitieren könntest.

 Unterhalb findest Du das Video, darunter findest Du eine Zusammenfassung mit den 5 wichtigsten Tipps aus dem Interview und darunter die Transkription vom Interview in der Originalsprache Englisch.

 5 Tipps von Lindsay Williams woran Du einen guten (Online-)-Sprachlehrer oder –coach / -tutor erkennst

 Das Interview mit Lindsay ist ziemlich lang.
 Wenn Du also nur auf einem Sprung bist oder eine kurze Übersicht haben willst, ob es sich für Dich überhaupt lohnt das ganze Video anzuschauen, findest Du hier ihre 5 wichtigsten Tipps aus unserem Interview: